 That’s a lot of capital outlay without any assurances that the majority of the people seeing it will be interested in your product, service, or message.
 Why do that to yourself when SEO is so much more affordable?

 If you’re an expert, you can get good results going with the DIY approach.
 Most people aren’t, hence that 30 percent figure we threw at you in No. 5.
-Even so, you can work with SEO professionals at rates that are often fractions of fractions of that one NYT ad with better outcomes.
+Even so, you can work with SEO professionals at rates that are often fractions of that one NYT ad, with better outcomes.